brisa-build/brisa/docs/02-building-your-application/06-configuring/04-zig-rust-c-files.md

 import { dlopen, FFIType, suffix } from "bun:ffi";
 import path from "node:path";

+const compileFilePath = path.join(
-// You can use BRISA_BUILD_FOLDER env to access to the build folder const compileFilePath = path.join( Bun.env.BRISA_BUILD_FOLDER,
+  // You can use BRISA_BUILD_FOLDER env to access to the build folder Bun.env.BRISA_BUILD_FOLDER,
-  "prebuild",
-  `libadd.${suffix}`,
+  // "prebuild" folder during build time is copied inside the build folder "prebuild",
+  // `suffix` is either "dylib", "so", or "dll" depending on the platform
+  // you don't have to use "suffix", it's just there for convenience `libadd.${suffix}`,
 );

-// `suffix` is either "dylib", "so", or "dll" depending on the platform
-// you don't have to use "suffix", it's just there for convenience const lib = dlopen(compileFilePath, {
+const lib = dlopen(compileFilePath, {
   add: {
     args: [FFIType.i32, FFIType.i32],